The People Want Accountability: The Case for an Independent Senate Ethics Body

 It does not have to be this way.
 The House has figured out how to uphold ethics rules and laws transparently and effectively, through the Office of Congressional Conduct (OCC).

 The OCC has successfully operated independently from the House Ethics Committee since its creation in 2008.
-In 2023, the OCC conducted 14 investigations, dismissed three, found four violations and published two reports.
+In comparison, the OCC has consistently found and addressed more violations of conduct than the Senate Ethics Committee:

 This disparity isn’t a result of an off year for the Senate Ethics Committee.
 CLC conducted a comparative study to evaluate 15 years of ethics enforcement in the U.S. House and Senate, from 2009 to 2023, and it was conclusive that the Senate Ethics Committee falls woefully short in its enforcement of ethics rules and laws.